Radon mitigation

 Radon mitigation is any process used to reduce radon gas concentrations in the breathing zones of occupied buildings, or radon from water supplies.
-Radon is a significant contributor to environmental radioactivity and can cause serious health problems such as lung cancer.
+Radon is a significant contributor to environmental radioactivity and indoor air pollution.
+Exposure to radon can cause serious health problems such as lung cancer.

 Mitigation of radon in the air by active soil depressurization is most effective.
 Concrete slabs, sub-floors, and/or crawlspaces are sealed, an air pathway is then created to exhaust radon above the roof-line, and a radon mitigation fan is installed to run permanently.
 In particularly troublesome dwellings, air exchangers can be used to reduce indoor radon concentrations.
 Treatment systems using aeration or activated charcoal are available to remove radon from domestic water supplies.
-There is no proven link between radon in water and gastrointestinal cancers, however, extremely high radon concentrations in water can be aerosolized by faucets and shower heads and contribute to high indoor radon levels in the air.
+There is no proven link between radon in water and gastrointestinal cancers; however, extremely high radon concentrations in water can be aerosolized by faucets and shower heads and contribute to high indoor radon levels in the air.